AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 ![comparingDateTime](diagrams/comparingDateTime.png)

-Given below is an example usage scenario of how the DateTime class behaves at each step when comparison is initiated by filter methods.
+Given below is an example usage scenario of how the `DateTime` class behaves at each step when comparison is initiated by filter methods.
-1. Upon receiving a filtering request, the TransactionList class first initiates the DateTime constructor and attempts to store the user's dateTime Expression into a DateTime object.
+1. Upon receiving a filtering request, the `TransactionList` class first initiates the DateTime constructor and attempts to store the user's dateTime Expression into a `DateTime` object.
 2. After the successful creation of the userDateTime object, the filtering method proceeds by looping through all transactions in the current list.
-3. For every transaction, the Transaction List first gets the dateTime object of the transaction by calling the getTransactionTime() method of the Transaction class.
+3. For every transaction, the `TransactionList` first gets the dateTime object of the transaction by calling the getTransactionTime() method of the `Transaction` class.
-4. A comparison request (in this case .isEqual()) of the DateTime class is initiated, comparing the transactionDateTime as well as userDateTime objects of the class.
+4. A comparison request (in this case .isEqual()) of the `DateTime` class is initiated, comparing the transactionDateTime as well as userDateTime objects of the class.
 5. Depending on the Boolean value determining the result of comparison, the filtering method will then proceed to decide if the current transaction is to be added to the printout.

-The following Code Segment outlines the above usage:
+The following code segment outlines the above usage:
 ```
 import longah.util.DateTime;
 import longah.util.Transaction;